Whitebait: Elvers

 Elvers are young eels.
 Traditionally, fishermen consumed elvers as a cheap dish, but environmental changes have reduced eel populations.
-Similar to whitebait, they are now considered a delicacy and are priced at up to 1000 euro per kilogram.
+Similar to whitebait, they are now considered a delicacy and are priced at up to 1 000 euros per kilogram.

 Cuttlefish, octopus and squid

 Battered and fried baby cephalopods (usually cuttlefish, but sometimes squid or octopus), known as puntillitas or chopitos, are popular in southern Spain and the Balearic Islands and possibly elsewhere.